Kong/docs.konghq.com/app/_src/gateway/kong-manager/strengthen-security.md

 Kong Manager provides an optional configuration parameter [`admin_gui_csp_header`] that allows you to enable the Content Security Policy header in Kong Manager.
 The Content Security Policy header is turned off by default.

-By default, Kong Manager will enforce a default Content Security Policy composed of the following directives when [`admin_gui_csp_header`] is enabled:
+When `admin_gui_csp_header` is enabled, Kong Manager will enforce a default Content Security Policy composed of the following directives:

 ```
 default-src 'self';